-One of Marriott's other featured hotels from its Autograph collection, the Bohemian Hotel shows that every lodging quarters on River Street offers a different experience to its guests.
-At the Bohemian Hotel you will not only find a mix of local art and historical fixtures, but you can also enjoy their Rocks on the River restaurant.
+One of Marriott's other featured hotels from its Autograph collection, the Bohemian Hotel, shows that every lodging quarter on River Street offers a different experience to its guests.
+At the Bohemian Hotel, you will not only find a mix of local art and historical fixtures, but you can also enjoy their Rocks on the River restaurant.

-Looking at the outside of the Cotton Sail Hotel, it’s not hard to imagine that it was a former cotton processing factory, but don’t judge a hotel by its brick exterior.
-The rooftop bar and lounge will give you a one of a kind view of the Savannah River.
+Looking at the Cotton Sail Hotel outside, it’s not hard to imagine that it was a former cotton processing factory, but don’t judge a hotel by its brick exterior.
+The rooftop bar and lounge will give you a one-of-a-kind view of the Savannah River.